Starlink Mini Canada Review 2026: Price, Plans and Speed

 Monthly plans (Roam)

-The Mini uses Starlink’s Roam plans, designed for portable use.
-These are the current Canadian prices:
+The Mini is usually paired with Starlink’s Roam plans, designed for portable use.
+These are the Canadian plan levels to check before you buy:

-The 100GB Roam plan was doubled from 50GB in January 2026 at no extra cost, which made it a much better deal.
-After your 100GB of high speed data is used up, you get unlimited data at very low speeds (under 1 Mbps up and down), enough for basic messaging but not streaming or video calls.
+The Roam 100GB plan replaced the older Roam 50GB structure in early 2026 in many markets, which made the entry Roam tier much more useful.
+After the 100GB of high speed data is used up, the plan continues at very low speeds, which is enough for basic messaging and light browsing but not streaming or video calls.

-For most weekend campers and cottage visitors, the $70 Roam 100GB plan is enough.
-A long weekend of streaming and browsing for a family of four typically uses 30 to 50GB.
-If you are a full time RVer or use it for weeks at a stretch, go with Unlimited at $189.
-And if you only use the Mini a few times a year, pause the service between trips or drop to Standby at $5 per month.
+For most weekend campers and cottage visitors, Roam 100GB is the plan to look at first.
+A long weekend of light streaming and browsing for a family can use 30 to 50GB, but heavy 4K streaming can burn through the cap fast.
+If you are a full-time RVer or use it for weeks at a stretch, Roam Unlimited is the safer choice.
+If you only use the Mini a few times a year, Standby Mode is now the safer wording than “free pause” because it keeps low speed service active for a small monthly fee and lets you move back to a high speed plan when needed.

 For full details on every Starlink plan available in Canada, see our complete Starlink Plans and Pricing guide.